stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 All requests to the Stormpath must be authenticated with an API Key.
 To get an API key:

+1. [Sign up for Stormpath here](https://api.stormpath.com/register).
+You'll be sent a verification email.
+1. Click the link in the verification email.
-1. Log in to the [Stormpath Admin Console](https://api.stormpath.com) using the email address and password you used to register with Stormpath.
+1. Log in to the [Stormpath Admin Console](https://api.stormpath.com).
 1. In the top-right corner of the resulting page, visit **Settings** > **My Account**.
 1. On the Account Details page, under **Security Credentials**, click **Create API Key**.